-Glaucoma is a disease of the optic nerve — the part of the eye that carries the images we see to the brain.
-The optic nerve is made up of many nerve fibers, like an electric cable containing numerous wires.
-When damage to the optic nerve fibers occurs, blind spots develop.
-These blind spots usually go undetected until the optic nerve is significantly damaged.
-If the entire nerve is destroyed, blindness results.
+Glaucoma is a disease that affects the optic nerve — this is the part of the eye that transmits the images we see to the brain.
+The optic nerve is made up of many fibers, like an electric cable with numerous wires.
+When damage to these nerve fibers occurs, blind spots can develop.

 Glaucoma is a leading cause of blindness in the United States, especially for older people.
-However, loss of sight from glaucoma can often be prevented with early treatment.
+However, loss of sight from this disease can often be prevented with early treatment.

 Glaucoma is frequently caused by high eye pressure.
 A clear liquid called aqueous humor circulates inside the front portion of the eye.
 To maintain a healthy level of pressure within the eye, a small amount of this fluid is produced constantly while an equal amount flows out of the eye through a microscopic drainage system.

 Because the eye is a closed structure, if the drainage area for the aqueous humor—called the drainage angle—is blocked, the excess fluid cannot flow out of the eye.
 Fluid pressure within the eye increases, pushing against the optic nerve and causing damage.

 "I am a patient at ECI.
 I wouldn’t go anywhere else.
 Dr. Abramson … is a miracle worker.
 I appreciate each one of these doctors in their own special way.
 The wait during the office visit is worth it.
 I recommend Dr. Abramson over any other doctors."